Dr Shauna Janssen

 My transversal approach to teaching has been shaped by twenty years as an educator and organizer in the field of theatre and twenty years experience working professionally, in the performing and live arts; devising, staging, managing and touring, nationally and internationally new contemporary Canadian works created for theatre, opera, and dance.
 In Canada, I have worked with companies such as Volcano Theatre, Theatre Columbus, the Tarragon and Factory Theatres, Queen of Puddings, Buddies in Bad Times Theatre, among others, as well as toured with theatre projects to the Belfry Theatre, Citadel Theatre, the Manitoba Theatre Centre, and the National Arts Centre.

-At Concordia I am a University Research Chair in Performative Urbanism (New Scholar 2018-2023), a core member of the Centre for Oral History and Digital Storytelling, and research associate with lePARC (performing arts research cluster) housed at the Milieux Institute for Arts, Culture and Technology.
+At Concordia I am Assistant Professor of Performance Creation in the Department of Theatre, a University Research Chair in Performative Urbanism (New Scholar 2018-2023), and research associate with lePARC (performing arts research cluster) housed at the Milieux Institute for Arts, Culture and Technology.
 I was the Director of the Institute for Urban Futures from 2018-2020.
-I am also a core working group member and researcher with the international research platform for Performance & Design and, since 2018, I have been serving as the Quebec Representative for the Canadian Association of Theatre Research (CATR).
+I am co-convener of the international research network for Theatre & Architecture(s) (2021-2025 - International Federation of Theatre Research), and have been serving as the Quebec Representative for the Canadian Association of Theatre Research (CATR) since 2018.

 As part of my doctoral project (Concordia, Centre for Interdisciplinary Studies in Society and Culture, 2014) I founded Urban Occupations Urbaines, a curatorial platform for artists, communities and the public to creatively and critically engage with cities and urban change.
 In Montreal, I have collaborated with a variety of artist run centres including La Fonderie Darling, as well as Heritage Montréal, Centaur Theatre, Montréal Arts Interculturel, Le Sud-Ouest de Montréal, Parks Canada, and the Centre d’histoire de Montréal.
 I am a founding member and formerly co-director of Points de vue, a Montreal based community-engaged art, research, and urban activist platform.
 I have given public lectures and presentations at cultural institutions such as the Canadian Centre for Architecture (Ephemeral City, 2010), Articule (“Would you be my curator?”
 2012), SBC Gallery, and The McCord Museum (City Talks, 2013).
 In 2014, I was the Associate Producer and Production Director for , the 9th Encuentro of the Hemispheric Institute of Performance and Politics at New York University, which was hosted by Concordia and attended by over eight hundred artists, scholars, and activists from across the Americas.